beamjobs

 Why this resume works

-• When you’ve finished writing your work experience and are ready to format your resume, make sure you check the following:
+- When you’ve finished writing your work experience and are ready to check your resume, look for the following:

-• Either end all of your bullet points with a period, or none of them.
-Be consistent with your punctuation.
+- Either end all bullet points with a period or none at all.
+Be consistent with punctuation.

-Formatting is essential to ensure your teacher resume is readable, logical, and complete.
+Formatting ensures your teacher resume is readable, logical, and complete.
 Imagine understanding a book without chapter headings or margins and no discernable organization.
-It would be a nightmare to parse out any information when nothing follows a clear structure and doesn't lend itself to being read properly.
-It's an extreme example, but it proves the necessity of formatting.
+It would be a nightmare to parse out any information when nothing follows a clear structure and doesn’t lend itself to being read correctly.
+It’s an extreme example, but it proves the necessity of formatting.

-Just as you create your lesson plans to help your class learn best, you need to format your resume so your qualifications are conveyed and understood.
-We'll cover three important formatting elements in the following sections: resume formats, your contact header, and resume readability for ATS.
+Just as you create lesson plans to help your class learn best, format your resume so your qualifications are conveyed and understood.
+We’ll cover three important formatting elements in the following sections: resume formats, your contact header, and resume readability for ATS.

 Three resume formats